 - report writing.

-Jobs in industry tend to be accompanied by structured training programmes that may include completing placements in different functions of the organisation, working with a mentor or buddy, and drawing up personal development plans with line managers.
+If you're working in industry, you're likely to follow a structured training programme that may include completing placements in different functions of the organisation, working with a mentor or buddy, and drawing up personal development plans with line managers.

-Within academia, if you've completed a PhD you can progress on to postdoctoral research positions, which tend to be fixed-term contracts.
-Job security may be an issue as you will have to keep securing additional contracts and funding to progress.
-From here, you may be able to gain a research fellowship or lectureship, which can involve an increasing amount of teaching, supervising, administration and management.
+If you've completed a PhD and are working in academia you can progress to postdoctoral research positions, which tend to be fixed-term contracts.
+Job security may be an issue as you'll have to keep securing additional contracts and funding to progress.
+From here, it's possible to gain a research fellowship or lectureship, which can involve an increasing amount of teaching, supervising, administration and management.

-If you work in a university department you are likely to be part of a research team and, as your career progresses, you may become principal investigator leading a team.
+If you work in a university department you're likely to be part of a research team and, as your career progresses, you may become principal investigator leading a team.

 Career progression within industry is generally based on increased responsibilities, such as supervising and managing projects.
 More senior management positions tend to include more time spent in the office rather than in the lab.

 You can also choose to use your pharmacological knowledge in different areas, such as: